gamesbook/pyprototypr/docs/source/card_decks.rst

 ..
 NOTE::

-    **protograf** also considers items such tiles or counters to be "cards";
-    they are really just "shapes containing other shapes"; see the section on `Countersheet and Counter Commands`_
+    **protograf** also considers items such tiles or counters to be "cards" as they are really just "shapes containing other shapes".
+See the section on `Countersheet and Counter Commands`_

 In many cases, the ``Data()`` command will be needed, in order to provide settings for the properties of the elements appearing on a card, from another source; for example, an Excel file.

-In some cases, the ``Matrix()`` command will be needed; this is an alternate method of providing the settings for the properties of the elements appearing on a card.
+In some cases, the ``Matrix()`` command will be needed.
+This is an alternate method of providing the settings for the properties of the elements appearing on a card.